Strategize Together

 Plan Ahead

 Most underage drinking occurs at parties, and in most cases, your student knows that alcohol will be at the party.
-They need to have a plan for how they’re going to deal with the situation so they’ll stay safe.
+Students may also be more likely to use cannabis/marijuana in social situations.
+They need to have a plan for how they’re going to deal with the situation, so they’ll stay safe.

 Leave the Scene

-Suggest your student has a plan for how to get home if there’s no one at the party who has not been drinking or if they’re in a situation they feel is unsafe.
+Suggest your student has a plan for how to get home if there’s no one at the party who has not been drinking or using marijuana/cannabis or if they’re in a situation they feel is unsafe.

 Turn Pressure Around

-This strategy involves questioning the other person about pressure.
-Effective phrases include:
+Question the other person about their intentions.
+Effective phrases to set clear ad firm boundaries include:

 • “Why are you trying so hard to make me do something I don’t want to do?”